sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README2.md

       selfHeal: false
 ```

-- `destination`: describes into which cluster and project to apply the yaml resources (using the locally-resolvable URL for the cluster)
+- `destination`: describes into which cluster and project to apply the YAML resources (using the locally-resolvable URL for the cluster)
 - `project default`: is an ArgoCD concept and has nothing to do with OpenShift projects
-- `source`: describes from which git repository, and the directory path, to fetch the yaml resources
+- `source`: describes from which git repository, and the directory path, to fetch the YAML resources
 - `prune`: resources that have been removed from the Git repo, will be automatically pruned
 - `selfHeal` false: manual changes or deletions made to the Kubernetes resources will not be automatically "healed"